pal-robotics/pmb2_tutorials_doc/mapping/index.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args --remap cmd_vel:=key_vel
 ```

+You can use the keyboard to navigate the robot and create the map.

 ![teleop ros2](media/key_teleop.png)

 As shown in the [nav2 SLAM tutorial](https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html) you can save the map by doing: